jjason1/Reunited/README.md

 After considering the Liskov-Substitution Principle, we chose to design interfaces for our chapters and subchapters.
 Our project makes use of these interfaces in our functions, so that any instances of their subtypes may be used, without altering the correctness of our project.
 This allows us to write code that is more flexible and correct, as it ensures the correctness of our program regardless of whether we use base class or subtype instances.

 Considering the Interface-Segregation Principle, we wanted our design to not force the user to depend on methods or interfaces they wouldn’t need to use.
 To solve this consideration, we designed a Character Interface that our Player and Enemy classes would derive from.
 From there, our Player class would implement its own functionality, while the Enemy class would implement its specific functionality.
 Players would now be distinct from enemies, and each could rely on its own specific functionality.
 This allows us to only implement what is necessary and remove unrequired implementations.
 Through this change, our code is now more clear and efficient.

- > * Perform a new sprint plan like you did in Phase II.
- > * You should also make sure that your README file (and Project board) are up-to-date reflecting the current status of your project and the most recent class diagram.
-Previous versions of the README file should still be visible through your commit history.

-> During the meeting with your reader you will discuss:
- > * How effective your last sprint was (each member should talk about what they did)
- > * Any tasks that did not get completed last sprint, and how you took them into consideration for this sprint
- > * Any bugs you've identified and created issues for during the sprint.
-Do you plan on fixing them in the next sprint or are they lower priority?
- > * What tasks you are planning for this next sprint.

  > ## Final deliverable
  > All group members will give a demo to the reader during lab time. ou should schedule your demo on Calendly with the same reader who took your second scrum meeting.
 The reader will check the demo and the project GitHub repository and ask a few questions to all the team members.